josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 A person who uses a WordPress page builder, or Squarespace, or LLMs, or whatever other website tool comes next, makes websites.
 But they are not, just for that, a web developer.

-Again: it's always been possible to build websites _without being a web developer_.

-The emphasis there is the key differentiator.
-The very fact that the previous paragraph _makes perfect sense_ confirms that we have different definitions for "person who makes websites" and "person who is a web developer."

 <CalloutPlusQuote>

 An LLM is a tool to grant an _ability_ without the requisite _expertise_; a web developer is somebody who possesses that expertise.

 </CalloutPlusQuote>

+Again: it's always been possible to build websites without being a web developer.

+Read that one more time:

+_It's always been possible to build websites without being a web developer_.

+Did you catch it?

+The very fact that the sentence repeated above _makes perfect sense_ confirms that we have different definitions for "person who makes websites" and "web developer."

 <SideNote>